 - 5.3.1 For each of the Garden Communities, provision is made for a local centre and community facility.
 This accords with the requirements of Policy IM7 of the Local Plan, which sets out an expectation for Masterplans to deliver appropriate community facilities and services to serve the new development, to include local shops and community halls.
-The site allocations for the Woodhouse and Thornhill Garden Communities also specify that the local centre should be constructed in the early phases of development. - 5.3.2 The local centres will meet the day to day needs of residents to provide convenient and accessible facilities within walking/cycling distances of the new dwellings.
+The site allocations for the Woodhouse and Thornhill Garden Communities also specify that the local centres should be constructed in the early phases of development. - 5.3.2 The local centres will meet the day to day needs of residents to provide convenient and accessible facilities within walking/cycling distances of the new dwellings.
 They will also offer a central focus for community activities, encouraging the integration of new and existing residents from the surrounding community. - 5.3.3 The precise mix of local centre uses will be determined at the pre/planning application stage in consultation with the Council and informed by market advice and subject to commercial considerations.
-However, it is expected that the Thornhills local centre will include the following key components: - Farm shop and café (minimum 300 sqm to include catering kitchen/store/WCs). - Community hall (minimum 500 sqm to include kitchenette, stores and WCs). - Nursery School, providing 35 places for children aged 2-5 years, with adjacent secure garden area to be accessed from within the building. - A Mobility Hub, incorporating some, or all, of the following features: - Spaces for cycle parking - E-bike charging points - Bus stop - Interactive public transport planning - Secure delivery lockers - Mobility scooter parking bays with charging points - Hard and soft landscaping, including external seating, a play area and trees/planting. - Adequate parking for cars and cycles using the local centre.
+However, it is expected that the Woodhouse local centre will include the following key components: - Local grocery/newsagent store (minimum 200 sqm) - Café including catering kitchen/store/WCs. - Community hall (minimum 500 sqm), including - kitchen and serving hatch, stores and WCs (the café and community hall could be in one building to maximise flexibility of use and potential for sharing of facilities, but the café must be capable of being operated separately). - A Mobility Hub, incorporating some, or all, of the following features: - Spaces for cycle parking - E-bike charging points - Bus stop - Interactive public transport planning - Secure delivery lockers - Mobility scooter parking bays with charging points - Hard and Soft Landscaping, including external seating, a play area and trees/planting. - Adequate parking for cars and cycles using the local centre.

-- 5.3.4 Proposals should ensure the provision of an active travel connection between the local centre and the primary school, and each phase shall demonstrate that consideration has been given to active travel routes between that phase and the local centre. - 5.3.5 The masterplan also identifies a mixed-use area immediately adjacent to the Thornhills local centre, which will provide flexibility for a variety of uses to come forward over time as the community develops.
-Where applications come forward for development on the land, applicants will be required to demonstrate how the proposal meets an identified community need in accordance with Policy HW4 (Safeguarding Community Facilities and Services).
-Such uses could include but are not limited to; future expansion of the local centre, including additional parking spaces (ideally using Grasscrete or a similar solution), higher density/specialist residential development, including bungalows by SME builders and small-scale workshop spaces/studios. - 5.3.6 It is envisaged that the Thornhills local centre will form part of Phase 1 of the Garden Community and it would need to be fully operational by no later than the final phase of development.
-The Council will lead on provision of the community building and mobility hub whilst the shop, café and nursery will need to be delivered by a third party. - 5.3.7 In order to safeguard the local centre, planning permissions will be subject to appropriate conditions restricting changes of use without the need for planning permission (for example from Class E to Class C3).
-Following the delivery of the local centre, should applications be submitted to change the use of any of any units, these will be assessed against the relevant policies in the Local Plan, including Policy RT4 (Local Retailing and Servicing Provision Outside of Centres) and Policy HW4 (Safeguarding Community Facilities and Services). - 5.3.8 There is also a need to ensure that the community facilities within the proposed developments are managed in perpetuity to a consistent and high standard, and to maximise the social and ecological benefits, building a strong community in the process that integrates with the surrounding communities.
+- 5.3.4 Proposals should ensure the provision of an active travel connection between the local centre and the primary school, and each phase shall demonstrate that consideration has been given to active travel routes between that phase of development and the local centre. - 5.3.5 It is envisaged that the Woodhouse local centre will form part of Phase 2 of the Garden Community and it would be fully operational by no later than the commencement of the final phase of development.
+The Council will lead on provision of the community building and mobility hub whilst the shop and café will need to be delivered by a third party. - 5.3.6 In order to safeguard the local centre, planning permissions will be subject to appropriate conditions restricting changes of use without the need for planning permission (for example from Class E to Class C3).
+Following the delivery of the local centre, should applications be submitted to change the use of any of any units, these will be assessed against the relevant policies in the Local Plan, including Policy RT4 (Local Retailing and Servicing Provision Outside of Centres) and Policy HW4 (Safeguarding Community Facilities and Services). - 5.3.7 There is also a need to ensure that the community facilities within the proposed developments are managed in perpetuity to a consistent and high standard, and to maximise the social and ecological benefits, building a strong community in the process that integrates with the surrounding communities.
 It is envisaged that these would be managed through the stewardship programme for the site.
 Further detail can be found in the stewardship section to follow.